Kelz-Dev/Data-Science-Projects/README.md

 ---

+### 3. Chance of Gaining Admission to College

+**Objective:**
+Analyze Admissions data to identify factors that affects ones chances of getting admitted to college.

+**Tools Used:**
+- Python (Pandas, NumPy, Scikit-learn)
+- Visualization (Matplotlib, Seaborn)

+**Dataset:**
+Sample admissions dataset provided.

+**Key Insights:**
+-  CGPA: Often has the highest coefficients in admission models, indicating its critical impact on decisions.

+-  SOP Rating: A low magnitude implies this factor is less influential compared to others.

+-  University Ratings: A low magnitude implies this factor is less influential compared to others.

+-  LOR Strength: Strong LORs are helpful for admissions.

+-  TOEFL Score: Higher TOEFL scores are positively associated with admission chances.

+-  GRE Score: Higher GRE score increases the likelihood of admission.

+**How to Run:**
+1. Clone the repository.
+2. Install the required libraries using `pip install -r requirements.txt`.
+3. Open `supermarket_sales_analysis.ipynb` in Jupyter Notebook or view dashboards in Tableau Public.

+---
 ## About
 I am an aspiring Data Scientist passionate about turning data into actionable insights.
 Feel free to explore my projects and reach out with any questions or feedback!